 Excessive Calorie Restriction Isn’t a Good Idea

 Dropping your calorie count too low or eliminating whole food groups from your diet will slow your metabolism by its effect on thyroid hormones – and it can lead to nutritional deficiencies.
 In addition, it raises cortisol levels, further hindering the fat loss process and redistributing more fat to your belly.
 Plus, extreme calorie restriction has been linked with mood changes like depression.

-Another consequence of excessive calorie restriction is loss of bone mass and menstrual cycle changes.
+Another consequence of excessive calorie restriction is the loss of bone mass and menstrual cycle changes.
 Ask yourself this question.
-How are you going to maintain a very low calorie diet longer term?
+How are you going to maintain a very low-calorie diet long term?
 Once you go back to eating normally, there’s a good chance you’ll regain the weight you lost due to a slower metabolism.
 The best way to avoid this is to not cut your calories back by more than 500 a day and burn more through exercise.

 What Does This Mean?